 Yes, as long as you stick to what your doctor says you can do.
-"Don't fear exercise, as it's one of the best things you can do for your heart," says Oregon cardiologist James Beckerman.
+"Don't fear exercise, as it's one of the best things you can do for your heart," says cardiologist James Beckerman, MD.

-You want to make sure you’re exercising wisely and not taxing your heart beyond its current limits.
-So talk to your doctor before you start an exercise program, and find out if there are specific concerns you need to address.
+You want to make sure you do it wisely and don't tax your heart beyond its limits.
+So talk to your doctor before you start an exercise program, and ask if there are specific things you should avoid.

-Once you get the OK from your doctor, focus on doing aerobic exercise like walking, bicycling, or swimming, which will help your heart become stronger and more efficient, says New York cardiologist Merle Myerson, MD.
+Once you get the OK from your doctor, focus on things like walking, bicycling, or swimming, which will help your heart become stronger and more efficient, says cardiologist Merle Myerson, MD.

-Start slowly, doing just a few minutes at a time, and gradually progress to doing at least 30 minutes of moderate-intensity activity per day, 5 or more days a week.
-Moderate means that although you're not gasping for breath, you're not able to talk in full sentences.
+Start slowly.
+Do just a few minutes at a time, and gradually work up to at least 30 minutes of moderate-intensity activity every day for 5 or more days a week.
+"Moderate" means you're not gasping for breath while you exercise, but you're not able to talk in full sentences either.

-More specifically, set a daily goal to log at least 22 minutes of physical activity.
-"You'll get the biggest bang for your buck in that time frame," says Texas cardiologist Bradley Bale.
+Or set a daily goal to log at least 22 minutes of physical activity.
+"You'll get the biggest bang for your buck in that time frame," says cardiologist Bradley Bale, MD.